amoutonbrady/glimage/README.md

 - Clone the repo. locally
 - Run `pnpm install` (you might need to install [pnpm](https://pnpm.js.org/) first)
 - Run `pnpm dev`
-- Open `localhost:3000` and do your changes to [src/imagine.ts](./src/index.ts)
+- Open `localhost:3000` and do your changes to [src/glimage.ts](./src/index.ts)
 - Commit & push
 - Make a PR

 ## Prior work

-- [merge-images](https://github.com/lukechilds/merge-images) - A library to merge and compose images on top of each other. `imagine` is inspired by it.
+- [merge-images](https://github.com/lukechilds/merge-images) - A library to merge and compose images on top of each other. `glimage` is inspired by it.